Rabbid76/graphics-snippets/documentation/_ib_ub.markdown

 # GLSL documentation : Using Interface Block and Uniform Block : A Cook-Torrance light model in OGL 4.0 GLSL #

 A simple OGL 4.0 GLSL shader program that shows the use of a interface block and a uniform block on a Cook-Torrance microfacet light model implementation.
-The program is executed with a phyton script.
+The program is executed with a python script.
 To run the script, PyOpenGL and NumPy must be installed.

 An Interface Block is a group of GLSL input, output, uniform, or storage buffer variables.
 An Uniform Blockis is an Interface Block with the storage qualifier? `uniform`.